 • Put the meat mixture in the fridge

-Now that your water is simmering away, it’s time to get the cabbage ready.
 Make sure you have a large bowl of cool water near the stove to place your cooked cabbage leaves in.
-Very important otherwise they will overcook and become too soft for rolling!
+This is very important otherwise they will overcook and become too soft for rolling.

-• Rince the cabbage well
+• Next, rinse the cabbage well

 • Now, taking a pair of tongs, gently lower the WHOLE head of cabbage into the pot of simmering water.
 It sounds a little crazy, but trust me.
 Magic will happen!